-Commander-in-Chief Davis, than whom a more earnest and sincere officer never served this body, has given a year of outstanding effort.
-A student of civil and historical affairs, he carefully analyzes his subject matter, gives everything serious and thoughtful consideration, and when finally arriving at a conclusion, gives the answer as his firm and full confinally arriving at a conclusion, gives the distribution and full conviction.
-His analysis of the needs of the Order was an interesting document, his remedies a valuable the departments, given advice and the has traveled extensively among the Departments, given advice and He has traveled extensively among the property and to many brothers who gained inspiration from his enthusiasm, and to many brothers who were showing discouragement brought cheer to many who were showing discouragement,
+Commander-in-Chief Davis, than whom a more earnest and sincere never served this body, has given a year of outstanding effort.
+A user of civil and historical affairs, he carefully analyzes his subject matter, gives everything serious and thoughtful consideration, and when finally arriving at a conclusion, gives the answer as his firm and full confinally arriving at a conclusion, gives the Order was an interesting document, viction.
+His analysis of the needs of the Order was an interesting document.

+his remedies a valuable using the Departments, give advice and He has traveled extensively among the Departments, give advice and He has traveled extensively among the provide and advice and aid to many brothers who gained inspiration from his enthusiasm, and brought cheer to many who were showing discouragement,